 6. Streaming videos

 Many schools are replacing their existing TVs and cable boxes with smart signage monitors that support IPTV and video streaming.
 In hybrid and blended learning arrangements, classroom screens can include remote students’ video streams, allowing for full-fledged two-way interaction and engagement.
-And in common areas, streaming-ready screens can share everything from remote lectures and overflow views of a sold-out school event to a live news feed.
+In common areas, streaming-ready screens can share everything from remote lectures and overflow views of a sold-out school event to a live news feed.

-7. Remote learning
+7. Hybrid learning

 Posts By